airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 ## Decompile eBPF

 The famous *Hex-Ray* decompiler is only available for a restricted set of processors while Ghidra decompiling engine supports a lot more.
-This is why we  developped [Yagi](https://github.com/airbus-cert/Yagi).
+This is why we  developed [Yagi](https://github.com/airbus-cert/Yagi).

 Yagi is a an intgegration of the Ghidra decompiler in IDA.
 But Ghidra, in the main branch, doesn't support eBPF.
 But a security researcher implement the eBPF part for Ghidra : [eBPF-for-Ghidra](https://github.com/Nalen98/eBPF-for-Ghidra)